 LG G6 camera

-For the front camera is 5 MP and it enjoys an angle of up to 100 degrees, making it perfect for group selfies.
+The front camera is 5 MP with an aperture of f / 2.2, 1.12 μm pixel size and electronic stabilization.
+It enjoys an angle of up to 100°, making it perfect for group selfies.

 LG G6 battery

 Since the release of the LG G2, we haven't seen an LG flagship without a removable battery.
 The extraction method for the G5 was quite ingenious, but the model didn't measure up in terms of its design when compared to its competitors.
 LG has finally decided to succumb to the market trend and has eliminated the removable battery, but extended its capacity to up to 3,300 mAh.
-A quite successful step, seeing as the battery life is what most concerns the users.
-Battery saver and game battery saver modes are available.
+Quite a successful step, seeing as the battery life is what seems concern users most.

 LG G6 technical specifications

-The G6 has a few key points that you can boast about, such as its screen, the audio and its battery.
+The LG G6 has left a very good impression on us.
+It has a few key points that you can boast about, such as its display (with the unique ratio), audio quality (even without Quad DAC) and battery (with wireless charging in the US).
 The design and water resistance make it a even more attractive choice.
-And as for the removable battery, that was an extra that relatively few users felt was really very important.
+It has some criticisms, though, like only 32 GB of internal storage and no removable battery.